MurpheyLab/trep/doc/ref/potential.rst

    energy.

-   See :ref:`builtin_potential_energies` for the built-in types of potential energy.  :ref:`creating_potential_energies` describes how to create new potential energies in Python or C.
+   See :ref:`builtin_potential_energies` for the built-in types of potential energy.
+Additional potentials can be added through either the Python or C-API.

    Potential energies represent conservative forces in a mechanical system like gravity and springs.
 Implementing these forces as